kamotsuru/arducam2ftp/README.md

 http://elm-chan.org/fsw/tjpgd/en/appnote.html

-The struct *IODEV* in Example above is modified so as to pass a char type list of jpg image taken by ArduCAM instead of FILE type pointer as an input stream *\*jbuf* and the size as a member *lbyte*.
-Additionally, a member *diff* to keep the sum of differences between same positional pixels of two successive images.
+The struct *IODEV* in Example above is modified so as to pass a char type list pointer of jpg image taken by ArduCAM instead of FILE type as the input stream *\*jbuf* and the size as a member *lbyte*.
+Additionally, a member *diff* keeps the sum of differences between same positional pixels of two successive images.
 ```
 // TJpgDec Session identifier for input/output functions (name, members and usage are as user defined)
 typedef struct {